 Australia has one of the highest rates of skin cancer in the world – two in three Australians will be diagnosed with a skin cancer by the age of 70.
-To minimise the risk of developing skin cancer, sun protection – including but not limited to the use of sunscreen – should be used when UV levels are 3 or above.
+To minimize the risk of developing skin cancer, sun protection – including but not limited to the use of sunscreen – should be used when UV levels are 3 or above.
 In Australia, many people need to rely on sunscreen every day, often over large areas of their body, so it is vital that all sunscreens are safe, effective and good quality.
 The Therapeutic Goods Administration regulates sunscreens ensuring that only approved ingredients, including chemicals, which have been assessed for quality and safety, are used in each product.
 Given there has been many rigorous scientific reviews, there is now very strong evidence that the list of commonly used active ingredients used in sunscreen do not pose a concern for human health.
 Some sunscreens may market themselves as organic or natural – these products often use physical blockers, such as zinc, to help protect against UV.
 Cancer Council recommends using an SPF30 or higher sunscreen that is broad spectrum, water resistant and TGA approved.
 As long as your sunscreen meets these requirements, what brand or ingredients you choose is up to you.
 To check if something is TGA approved, look for the reference to say that the product compiles with AS/NZS 2604:2012.
 Be wary of products that aren’t TGA approved, aren’t actually a sunscreen or are homemade as these products won’t have been properly tested for effectiveness and may not provide proper sun protection.
-Sunscreen should not be used as the only line of defence against the sun, be sure to protect yourself in five ways to minimise the risk of skin cancer – slip on sun protective clothing, slop on SPF30+ or higher sunscreen, slap on a broad brim hat, seek shade and slide on sunglasses – when the UV is 3 or above.
+Sunscreen should not be used as the only line of defense against the sun, be sure to protect yourself in five ways to minimise the risk of skin cancer – slip on sun protective clothing, slop on SPF30+ or higher sunscreen, slap on a broad brim hat, seek shade and slide on sunglasses when the UV is 3 or above.
 Those who are worried about sunscreens might choose to primarily rely on other forms of sun protection, including protective clothing.